nnmkhang/rust-symcrypt-sys/rust-symcrypt/README.md

 - ECDH Secret Agreement

 ## Usage
 There are unit tests attached to each file that show how to use each function.
-Included is some sample code to do a stateless Sha256 hash.
+Included is some sample code to do a stateless Sha256 hash. `symcrypt_init()` must be run before any other calls to the underlying symcrypt code.

 **Note:** This code snippet also uses the [hex](https://crates.io/crates/hex) crate.